Charlotte Mason’s Formidable List of Attainments for a Child Under 6

 - Flowers List

 Print and keep these on a clipboard near your windows to record birds that you spot at your feeders!
-This is especially fun with preschoolers as they get to know birds, insects and flowers.
+This is especially fun with preschoolers as they get to know birds, insect, and flowers.

 Scheduling Books and Pages